ariskoutris/biodash/react-frontend/README.md

 Please note that when commited to the Release branch, the CD/CI pipeline of Gitlab will use Dockerfile (and therefore npm serve is executed when ```docker run``` ) and not Dockerfile_local (npm start is executed when ```docker run``` )

+## Contributing

+The project uses [react-chartjs-2](https://react-chartjs-2.js.org/examples) for the charts.
+Checkout their documentation for details.